vivekannan/duelshock/README.md

 * Optimised mapping for maximum usablility.
 * Stand-by mode to handle Dualshock's buggy R2/L2 triggers.
 * Handy notifications.
-* Mouse pointer sensitivity can be changed by tweaking _POINTER_SENSITIVITY_ in duelshock.h.
+* Mouse pointer sensitivity can be changed by tweaking POINTERSENSITIVITY in duelshock.h.

 ##Dependecies.
 xdotool is the only dependency.